The Iskra Handpan

 After all, handpans are just metal bowls with dents, right?
 Wrong!

-The cost of a handpan today ranges from $999 (See our “Motif Series”) all the way up to $5000.
+The cost of a quality hand-crafted handpan today can cost upwards of $3000.
 This usually surprises the uninitiated, to say the least!
 But why are they so expensive???

 While they appear to be very simple in architecture, handpans are actually extremely complex.
 The unique sound you hear from them is created by the coupling of many frequencies that have all been tuned into each note or tone field.
 This complicated process of handpan tuning takes years, even decades, to master.
 Even with experience, the tuning process for each handpan requires a significant amount of time.